trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 Then the rest is history I guess.
 I spend time learning Vim, learning how to configure editors to the way I like.
 I turned it into a game and it was really fun.

 Along the way I also picked up Emacs.
-I spent 6 months with Emacs as my main editor and use it extensively with all the programming and workflow management.
+I spent 6 months with Emacs as my main editor and use it extensively with all the programing and workflow management.

 But eventually I changed back to Vim.
 This time I use Neovim instead of vanilla Vim.